Budibase/website/content/blog/updates/Workspaces.md

 You can now activate or deactivate any app—just like automations.
 Deactivated apps are hidden from users when the workspace is published.

 ## What’s next
 Our mission is simple: **Make the workplace faster**.
-We’re focused on improving workflows, not just building apps.
+We’re focused on transforming workflows, not just building apps.
 Over the next year, we’ll be investing heavily in:
-- **Automations:** An automation experience designed for an AI-first world.
+- **Automations:** A complete toolkit for AI automation.
-- **Forms:** Making it easier to build beautiful forms with 1st class automation support.
+- **Forms:** Making it easier to build beautiful forms.

-Combined with Budibase's existing toolkit (app builder, internal database, SQL GUI, REST API connector), Workspaces is our first step in our quest to become the world’s leading workflow platform.
+Combined with Budibase's existing toolkit (app builder, internal database, SQL GUI, REST API connector), Workspaces is our first step in our quest to become the world’s leading open source workflow platform.

 Start exploring Workspaces today and [let us know what you think](https://github.com/Budibase/budibase/discussions).